Yoga for Fertility

 Benefits of Yoga for Fertility

-Yoga for fertility focuses on those postures that boost blood flow as well as energy flow in the lower abdominal area in order to nourish all the important reproductive organs and glands.
+Yoga for fertility focuses on those postures that promote blood circulation as well as energy to the lower abdominal area in order to nourish the reproductive organs and glands.
 A larger supply of nutrient and oxygen-rich blood to the ovaries, uterus and fallopian tubes helps support their optimum health and function which, of course, is essential when trying to conceive.

 The pelvic region is highly concentrated in lymph tissue.
-Our lymphatic system is our cleaning operation and allows for toxins, hormones and waste products to be transported and metabolised.
-If the lymph becomes stagnant, toxins accumulate and the flow of hormones will be affected.
-Yoga poses that relax the muscles around the pelvis, lower back, hips and groin help improve the flow of hormones and support the detoxification process.
-Consequently, this creates a healthier environment for reproductive organs.
+Our lymphatic system is responsible for transporting toxins, fluids, hormones and other unwanted material to be filtered and eliminated.
+If the lymph becomes stagnant, toxins accumulate and this may further contribute to inflammation.
+Yoga poses that relax the muscles around the pelvis, lower back, hips and groin, help improve the flow of lymph and support the detoxification process.
+Consequently, this creates a healthier environment for the reproductive organs.

-Dealing with infertility brings about many thoughts and emotions that, by themselves, create blockages for us to be able to conceive.
-Thoughts can easily trigger our stress response and give rise to many negative emotions about our fertility.
+Dealing with infertility brings about many thoughts and emotions that, which adds extra stress to the body which may impact on the chances of conceiving.
+Thoughts can easily trigger a stress response and give rise to negative emotions and anxiety around our fertility.

 Yoga Asanas for improved fertility